What is a general assistive technology assessment

 What a general assistive technology assessment is for

-We need information and evidence to help us decide if the assistive technology meets the relevant legislation and rules.
+We need information and evidence to help us decide if the assistive technology meets NDIS laws and rules.
+Or if it’s more appropriately funded by other sources.
 We also need to consider how the assistive technology will be used as part of your overall package of NDIS supports.

-For example, having assistive technology which helps you shower independently and safely, might mean you need fewer support worker hours to help you bathe.
-Or, if it is more appropriately funded by other sources.
+For example, having assistive technology that helps you shower independently and safely might mean you need fewer support worker hours to help you bathe.

 We have a template to guide the assessment and what information we need.